chernolabs/forensIT/README.md

 ```
 # Calculating IT metrics

-The code segment begins by defining the variable lsimEnsemble using the function simTestIDMarkers().
-This function performs simulations of marker genotypes for the specified test individual(s) (testIDs) using the provided pedigree (ped).
-The number of simulations is determined by the numSim parameter, and the random seed is set to the previously defined seed value.
+The function simTestIDMarkers() performs simulations of marker genotypes for the specified test individual(s) (testIDs) using the provided pedigree (ped).
+The number of simulations is determined by the numSim parameter.

-The next line of code calculates the IT (information theory) values for the simulated ensemble using the function buildEnsembleITValues().
+The next code calculates the IT (information theory) values for the simulated ensemble using the function buildEnsembleITValues().
 It takes the lsimu (simulated ensemble) and ITtab (IT table) as inputs.
 The bFullIT parameter is set to TRUE, indicating that the full IT values should be calculated.

 Lastly, the code uses the function buildEnsembleCPTs() to construct the conditional probability tables (CPTs) for the simulated ensemble.
 It takes the lsimu (simulated ensemble) and lminimalProbGenoMOI (minimal probability of genotypes given modes of inheritance) from the simME object as inputs.